elymsyr/bimProject_mongo/README.md

 ### Executing program

-* Open path/to/bimproduct.com in terminal.
+* Open path/to/bimproduct.com in the terminal.
   * See commands:
 ```
 py main.py -h
 ```
-* Use gui.py running it as script.
+* Use gui.py to run it as a script.
-* scrapyd can be used only for running spiders
+* 'scrapyd' can be used only for running spiders

 ## Docs

 * check_functions.py (py main.py -c):
-  * main_check : checks MAIN_DATAS for url compabilities
+  * main_check: checks MAIN_DATAS for URL compatibilities
-  * check_hunted : checks database for any ID or url that may cause an error
+  * check_hunted: checks database for any ID or URL that may cause an error
-  * get_list/lister/hard_clear : checks downloads and corrected download_states
+  * get_list/lister/hard_clear: checks downloads and corrected download_states
-* download_product.py (py main.py -d): Gets urls from database and downloads datas
+* download_product.py (py main.py -d): Gets URLs from database and downloads data
 * update_comp.py (py main.py -u): Updates 'properties' and 'images' parts of products in database

 ## Version History